midas-1119/pro-store/docs/useWindowScroll.md

-# `useWindowScroll`
+# `useWindowSize`

-React sensor hook that re-renders on window scroll.
+React sensor hook that re-renders on window scroll

 ## Usage